Command pie

 gef➤ pie delete <VNum>

-pie attach
+pie attach command

-command.
+The same as gdb's attach command.
 Always use this command instead of raw attach

 if you have PIE breakpoint.
 This will set real breakpoint when attaching.

-The usage is just the same as attach
+The usage is just the same as attach.

-pie remote
+pie remote command

-command.
+The same as gdb's remote command.
 Always use this command instead of raw remote

 if you have PIE breakpoint.
 This will set real breakpoint when attaching.

-The usage is just the same as remote
+The usage is just the same as remote.

-pie run
+pie run command

-command.
-Always use the command instead of raw run
+The same as gdb's run command.
+Always use the command instead of raw run if you

 have PIE breakpoint.
 This will set real breakpoint when attaching.

-The usage is just the same as run
+The usage is just the same as run.